adamhartley/Node/main-app/README.md

 can be found uner `routes/reporting/mongoose`.

 ## Authentication
 Session information is handled and stored utilizing `express-session` and `connect-mongodb-session` libraries.
+Errors messages encountered during authentication are flashed to the UI, utilizing the `connect-flash` library.